Theories of the gravity+gauge type in de Sitter space

-Before describing our construction, it's worth discussing the well-known ``hints'' of color/kinematics duality in the standard Lagrangian formulation.
-Indeed, the simplest cartoon of color/kinematics duality is to consider the index structure of the metric $g_{\mu\nu}$ vs. the YM potential $A_{\mu a}$.
+Before describing our construction, it's worth discussing the well-known ``hints'' of the double-copy in the standard Lagrangian formulation.
+Indeed, the simplest cartoon of the double-copy is to consider the index structure of the metric $g_{\mu\nu}$ vs. the YM potential $A_{\mu a}$.
 Here, it's useful to think of spacetime indices $\mu,\nu,\dots$ as spanning the generators of translations (or diffeomorphisms), while the YM indices $a,b,\dots$ span the generators of gauge rotations.
 We immediately see that the metric $g_{\mu\nu}$ can be ``obtained'' from $A_{\mu a}$ by trading the gauge-generator index $a$ for a second translation-generator index $\nu$.
 Of course, what breaks this cartoon, and makes color/kinematics duality non-trivial, is that the roles of $g_{\mu\nu}$ and $A_{\mu a}$ in the Lagrangian are quite different: for instance, $A_{\mu a}$ is a connection, while $g_{\mu\nu}$ is a tensor.

-At the same time, the Einstein-Yang-Mills Lagrangian contains a different hint of color-kinematics duality.
+At the same time, the Einstein-Yang-Mills Lagrangian contains a different hint of double-copy structure.
 Let us denote antisymmetric pairs of spacetime indices $[\mu_1\mu_2],[\nu_1\nu_2],\dots$ by 6d indices $I,J,\dots$, which we can think of as spanning the generators of \emph{Lorentz rotations}.
 Then the Riemann curvature and YM field strength can be written as $R_{IJ}$ and $F_{Ia}$, again exhibiting a color/kinematics pattern.
 Moreover, the Lagrangian now takes the form:

 where $\kappa = 8\pi G$ is the GR coupling, and $g$ is the YM coupling.
-The two terms in \eqref{eq:L_cartoon} clearly exhibit a color/kinematics structure, with the YM term involving an extra (unavoidable) ``squaring'' step.
+The two terms in \eqref{eq:L_cartoon} clearly exhibit a double-copy-like structure, with the YM term involving an extra (unavoidable) ``squaring'' step.
 But, of course, this is still a cartoon: we ignored the special role played by the metric in converting between curved indices $\mu,\nu,\dots$ and flat Lorentz indices $I,J,\dots$, and in providing the volume form that must multiply \eqref{eq:L_cartoon}.